Bill

 AI Summary

-This bill requires natural gas and electric utilities to report their savings from personal property tax exemptions to the Public Service Commission (PSC), which is the state agency that regulates utilities.
-Following this report, the PSC will initiate a formal review process, similar to a legal case, to determine the exact amount of savings.
-The bill mandates that at the conclusion of this review, the PSC must issue an order to decrease the utility's residential rates by the amount saved from these tax exemptions.
-Furthermore, a utility cannot file for a general rate increase for two years after such an order is issued.
-The bill also clarifies that "utility" and "electric utility" do not include municipally owned electric utilities.
+This bill requires natural gas and electric utilities to report their savings from exemptions on personal property taxes, which are taxes on movable property like equipment, to the Public Service Commission (PSC).
+The PSC will then conduct a review, similar to a legal case where evidence is presented and arguments are made, to determine the exact amount saved.
+Following this review, the PSC must issue an order to decrease residential rates by the amount the utility saved from these tax exemptions.
+Additionally, a utility cannot file for a general rate increase, which is a request for higher rates based on the overall cost of providing service, for two years after such an order is issued.

 Committee Categories